thetinygoat/agenda-alfred/README.md

 - Specify how many days of events to display
 - Built with Swift using Apple's EventKit for optimal performance

-## Requirements
-- Alfred with Powerpack
-- The `ical2json` binary (available in the GitHub releases section or can be built from source)

 ## Usage

 Basic command structure: